Families of artinian and low dimensional determinantal rings: the locus of determinantal k-algebras

-As indicated it seems that the {\bf only} artinian determinantal rings $A=R/I_{t}(\cA)$ when $a_0>b_t$ that do not satisfy the conditions of Theorem~\ref{compthm}(i) are those with a matrix $\cA$ that is linear except in one column ${v} \in R_m^{\oplus t}$ where the degree is $m \ge 2$.
+As indicated it seems that the {\it only} artinian determinantal rings $A=R/I_{t}(\cA)$ in the case $a_0>b_t$ that do not satisfy the conditions of Theorem~\ref{compthm}(i) are those with a matrix $\cA$ that is linear except in one column ${v} \in R_m^{\oplus t}$ where the degree is $m \ge 2$.
 Moreover if $m \ge 3$ we may even have

 and the deformation functors of these rings are fully determined by our next Theorem~\ref{compthmvar}.
 For {\em artinian linear} determinantal rings (i.e. $m= 1$ above) all conditions of Theorem~\ref{compthm}(ii) seem to hold and even more, they are rigid in several senses: $ _0\! \Hom_R(I,A)=0$, as well as $ _0\! \Ext_R^1(M,M)= 0$, whence the linear case may be not so interesting.
-Recalling \eqref{lamext}, i.e. $\lambda := \dim \ _0\! \Ext_R^1(M,M) = \lambda_c + K_3+K_4+...+K_c$, we get
+Recalling \eqref{lamext}, i.e. $\lambda := \dim \ _0\! \Ext_R^1(M,M) = \lambda_c + K_3+K_4+...+K_c$ and Remark \ref{dimWcA}, we get